wangjun-microsoft/Cognitive-Documentation/Content/en-us/Content-Moderator/api-reference.md

 ## Image and Text Moderation APIs ##
 You can get started on trying out the image and text moderation APIs in two ways:

-  1. [Subscribe to the Content Moderator API](https://portal.azure.com/#create/Microsoft.CognitiveServices/apitype/ContentModerator) on the Microsoft Azure portal
+  1. [Subscribe to the Content Moderator API](https://portal.azure.com/#create/Microsoft.CognitiveServices/apitype/ContentModerator) on the Microsoft Azure portal.
   1. Sign up for the online [content moderator review tool](http://contentmoderator.cognitive.microsoft.com/).

 If you sign up for the review tool, you will find your Content Moderator API keys listed on the **Connectors** TAB in the **Settings** section as shown below.